amenotu/data-structures/README.md

 This is an exercise on implementing data structures and instantiation patterns in Javascript, which include the following:
 • Stack (in functional, functional-shared, prototypal, and pseudo-classical instantiation patterns)

-• Queue (in functional, functional-shared, prototypal, and pseudo-classical instantiation patterns) \n
+• Queue (in functional, functional-shared, prototypal, and pseudo-classical instantiation patterns)

 • Graph

 • Singly Linked List

 • Hash Table

 • Set

 • Tree

 • Binary Search Tree

 #Requirements

 • jQuery

 • RequireJS

 • Mocha

 • Underscore.js

 • Chai

 #Testing